Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Setup and calculation

-In the original evaluation of the 10 diagrams contributing to the $N=1$ in opacity energy loss derivation, the large separation distance approximation $\Delta z\gg1/\mu$ allowed the neglect of terms proportional to $\exp(-\mu \Delta z)$.
-In our reevaluation of these 10 diagrams we retained all terms proportional to $\exp(-\mu \Delta z)$.
-However, we found an enormous simplification due to the large radiated gluon formation time approximation $\omega_i\ll\mu_i$: all but 2 of the 10 diagrams' 18 new small distance correction pole contributions are suppressed under the large formation time assumption.
-We show the two diagrams with non-zero contributions at the amplitude level $\Amp_{1,1,0}$ and $\Amp^c_{2,2,0}$ in the large formation time approximation in \fig{diagrams}.
+In the original evaluation of the 12 diagrams contributing to the $N=1$ in opacity energy loss derivation, the large separation distance approximation $\Delta z\gg1/\mu$ allowed for the neglect of terms proportional to $\exp(-\mu \Delta z)$.
+In our reevaluation of these 12 diagrams we retained all terms proportional to $\exp(-\mu \Delta z)$.
+However, we found an enormous simplification due to the large formation time approximation $\omega_i\ll\mu_i$: all but two of the 12 diagrams' 18 new small separation distance correction pole contributions are suppressed under the large formation time assumption.
+We show the two diagrams\footnote{The diagrammatic numbering employed here is chosen for ease of reference when comparing to previous GLV calculations.
+The subscripts pertain to factorizations in the reaction operator approach \cite{Gyulassy:2000er} and have no significance here beyond a convenient naming convention.} $\Amp_{1,1,0}$ and $\Amp^c_{2,2,0}$ with non-zero contributions at the amplitude level in the large formation time approximation in \fig{diagrams}.
+See \cite{Kolbe:2015uka} for the computation of all 12 relevant diagrams.
+One can see from \fig{diagrams} that the class of diagrams that contribute to the short distance correction is that for which the radiated gluon is emitted subsequent to the parent parton scattering off the medium.

+The reason for the contributing class of diagrams being those for which the scattering occurs prior to the emission of the gluon is the competition between relaxing the large distance approximation $\Delta z \gg 1/\mu$ and keeping the large formation time approximation, $\tau_{form} = xE/\mathbf{k}^2 \gg 1/\mu$.
+For a diagram to contribute to the small separation distance correction, we require $\Delta z \lesssim 1/\mu$.
+However, if the gluon is emitted at $\Delta z \lesssim \tau_{form}$, the large formation time approximation dictates that the gluon is not formed before the parent parton encounters a scattering center.
+The scattering center cannot therefore resolve the gluon independently from the parent parton, and these diagrams' contributions are suppressed.